 in the Art Gallery of Ontario, Toronto.

 Of major relevance today is Casati's innovative fashion sense, which remains a constant resource for major and fledgling designers everywhere.
 The catalyst for a renewed appreciation of her inimitable aesthetic happened in 1998 when the Marchesa became the inspiring force for the spring/summer

 haute couture collection by designer John Galliano for Christian Dior.
 It should be noted that this award-winning fashion feat was preceded by American designer Norman Norell whose 1960 collection was inspired by his ownership of a portrait of Luisa by Van Dongen.

 Following here are fashion highlights inspired by Luisa Casati.
 Couturier Karl Lagerfeld created an exclusive portfolio of sketches and photographs in tribute to the Marchesa for an extensive feature article on her that appeared in a special fashion issue of The New Yorker magazine in September 2003.
 American designer Tom Ford's spring/summer 2004 pret-a-porter collection for Yves Saint Laurent Rive Gauche was inspired by the Marchesa Casati's inimitable panache and style.
 STYLE.com, the official Web site of Vogue and W magazines, bestowed beauty icon status upon the Marchesa by proclaiming her 'a face who has made history'.
-Giorgio Armani titled his autumn/winter 2004/2005 collection 'A Dash of Eccentricity', on which the New York Times confirmed, 'At Armani, bold violet eyes were inspired by the 20th-century Italian aristocrat Marchesa Luisa Casati, the godmother of the new eccentricity movement.'
-Famed couturier Alexander McQueen was equally captivated by her as well for his spring/summer 2007 ready-to-wear collection.
+Famed couturier Alexander McQueen was captivated by her for his spring/summer 2007 ready-to-wear collection.
 For his autumn/winter 2007/2008 haute couture collection for Dior, John Galliano was once again inspired by the Marchesa.
 Known as the Bal des Artistes, the collection includes a gown based directly on Boldini's 1908 portrait of his most notorious kohl-eyed muse.
 While Gucci released several Casati-inspired shoe designs for the same season, Raven Kauffman unveiled an entire collection of couture handbags in January 2008–each one evoking the Marchesa's luxurious exoticism.